abstractFlo/atlas-docs/documentation/server/extends.md

 ## Introduction

-We have create some extends for alt:V Internals.
-This will help you do some basic stuff without the boilerplate.
-Extends means that we create new methods and properties on Internal alt:V Classes
+We created some extends for alt:V Internals.
+This will help you to do some basic stuff without the boilerplate.
+Extending means that we create new methods and properties on internal alt:V classes

 {% hint style="success" %}
-Extending classes in TypeScript, is done by override the prototype for a class like **Player** or **Vehicle**.
+Extending classes in TypeScript is done by overriding the prototype of a class like **Player** or **Vehicle**.
 {% endhint %}

 ## Our Extends

 ### alt.Player

-We have create 2 methods thats available on each Player Instance.
+We created 2 methods that are available on each Player Instance.

 {% tabs %}
 {% tab title="emit" %}